Dedicated Divorce Attorneys Serving Marin County, CA

 Contact Our Marin County Divorce Lawyer Today

 At The Schoenberg Family Law Group, P.C., we pursue equitable and fair divorce judgments for our clients.
 Our attorneys will answer your most pressing questions involving divorce or legal separation proceedings.
-Allow us to relieve you of the legal burdens of a divorce so you can focus on living your best life.
+Allow us to relieve you of the legal burdens of a divorce so you can focus on moving forward with your life.

 Today’s decisions will affect your future.
 Our attorneys will work with you individually to understand your needs and create a divorce plan tailored for you.
 Regardless of your needs, we can help you.
 Contact our Marin County Family Lawyers or call to schedule a consultation.